epttli/Placenta_single_nucleus_analysis/README.md

-This repository contains code used to preprocess and integrate human placental single-nucleus ATAC-seq (snATAC-seq) data from early and term pregnancy, and to transfer cell type labels from a paired multiome (snRNA–snATAC) reference dataset.
+This repository contains code used to preprocess and integrate human placental single-nucleus ATAC-seq (snATAC-seq) data from early and term pregnancy, and to transfer cell type labels from an snRNA-seq reference dataset.
 The resulting objects are intended as inputs for downstream enhancer–gene interaction inference using scE2G.

 ## Repository structure

+- `download_pileup_raw_data/`
+  Example bash scripts illustrating how raw snATAC-seq data were downloaded from GEO and processed using Cell Ranger ATAC.
+  These scripts are provided for documentation and reproducibility purposes only.

 - `snATAC_integration.Rmd`
   R Markdown notebook for loading, QC filtering, donor integration, dimensionality testing, UMAP visualization, and saving the integrated snATAC-seq object.